 I seek the other and in this constant pursuit of desire, pleasure, fear, doomed to fail , I find my own reconciliation.

-This is not about a single message, rather an assemblage, like broken shards of glass, inviting the reader to question not only desire, love and the lack of it, but also to ask how are we looking at each other in a post capitalist world which is pulling us apart, born out of this necessity and anguish to reproduce images .
+The Fragments…are an assemblage, like broken shards of glass, inviting the reader to question not only desire, love and the lack of it, but also to ask how are we looking at each other in a post capitalist world which is pulling us apart, born out of this necessity and anguish to reproduce images to preserve its aura .
 I am only a character with the others in this game we call life.

 “The Eye of the other into my diaristic experiences” ..